xanderstevenson/diy-devops-dashboard/README.md

 Besides displaying all your DevOps data neatly organized in the dashboard, you can send the data to a Webex space via message by clicking the 'Post to Webex' button in the menu.

+_This project runs as a Flask app.
+The orinal project, [diy-devops-dashboard-in-docker](https://github.com/xanderstevenson/diy-devops-dashboard-in-docker/tree/main), also runs as a Flask app, but in a Docker container.
+The Docker version would not pass the initial vulnerability scanning for acceptance into the Cisco Code Exchange, so I made this version_

 <br>

 ## Prerequisites